Sacramento Dog Bite Attorney

 When a pet owner loses control of their dog, the animal may scratch, bite, or knock over those nearby.
 Dog owners have a responsibility to keep their pets under control in public areas and on their own property where others are invited to visit.
 If you, your child, or other loved one was attacked by a vicious dog, you have the right to pursue compensation for the injuries you've sustained.

 At Del Rio & Caraway, P.C., we are wholly dedicated to helping our clients find justice after suffering an injury in a dog attack.
 We understand navigating these situations can be overwhelming when you are already facing strong emotions.
 Our Sacramento dog bite lawyers are here to relieve the stress of negotiating for a settlement so you and your family can focus on moving forward.
-We take the time to listen to your story and needs so we can make a plan you’re confident in.
+Our dog attack attorneys take the time to listen to your story and needs so we can make a plan you’re confident in.

 Strict Liability Dog Bite Laws in California